 Dalriada has appointed an appropriately qualified investment advisor to the Scheme.
-A revised Statement of Investment Principles was prepared and subsequently adopted on 31 October 2022 and is available to view on the Scheme website.
+A revised Statement of Investment Principles was prepared and subsequently adopted on 31 October 2022, and subsequently revised in October 2023, and is available to view on the Scheme website.

 An Implementation Statement is also available on the website.
-It has been prepared to comply with the requirements of the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013 (SI 2013/2734), as amended by the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018 (SI 2018/988) ("the Disclosure Regulations") as at 31 May 2021.
+It has been prepared to comply with the requirements of the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013 (SI 2013/2734), as amended by the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018 (SI 2018/988) ("the Disclosure Regulations") as at 31 May 2023.